COSC-499-W2025/capstone-project-team-9/docs/logs/SamiJaffri/term2/week12.md

 - our project is complete, there isn't anything else that needs to be added.
 Maybe a couple styling things for the frontend but thats reliant on the screen you have (mobility) so we're not too concerned.
 - We fixed our runtime issues, our time complexity, along with some minor frontend reworks and our unique feature.
 ### what didnt go well
-- We ran into a bunch of issues this week when it came to
+- We ran into a bunch of issues this week when it came to working collaboratively to finalize our project and fix our runtime.
 ### what i will work on next week
 - Hopefully nothing!
 Maybe fixing up some frontend and adding supabase support to host this project.